-I bridge the divide between manufacturing, quality assurance, and innovation.
+I work across manufacturing, quality assurance, and process development.

 Dan Russell